Distribution of Farming Types in the UK

 Goats and Poultry – The UK also has a few farms that breed goats for milk and meat, and poultry for eggs on a small scale.

 Mixed farming involves the growing of crops and keeping of animals on the same farm.
 Areas that support mixed farming have relief and climate ideal for keeping animals and growing crops.
 The soils are fertile and land flat while the climate is warm and slightly wet.
 The regions have good transport networks for easy access to markets.
 The farming technique is practiced in Central England and Central Scotland, among other regions across the UK.

-Market gardening involves growing of high value crops such as vegetables, fruits and flowers in close proximity to ready markets.
-Finance is another important factor to engaging in the farming practice.
+Market gardening involves growing high-value crops such as vegetables, fruits, and flowers in close proximity to ready markets.
+Finance is another important factor when engaging in this farming practice.
 It is commonly practiced in East Anglia and areas near Birmingham and London with good transport networks.

 - Government of Albania.
 2012.
 Preliminary Results of Agriculture Census, 2012.
 Ti rana, Instituti i Statisikave.

 - FAO.
 2001.
 Supplement to the report on the 1990 World Census of Agriculture.
 International Comparison and Primary Results by Country (1986-1995).
 FAO Statistical Development Series 09a.
 Rome